robjg/oddjob/docs/reference/org/oddjob/arooa/types/ImportType.md

 ### Examples
 #### Example 1 <a name="example1"></a>

-Using import for a file list. the variables pathA and pathB are identical.
+Using import for a file list.
+The variables pathA and pathB are identical.

 ```xml
 <oddjob>